wjhopper/PBS-R-Manual/statistics.md

 One of the most compelling reason to learn and use is because it includes highly flexible and powerful tools for visualizing many kinds of data.
 After all, if a single tool can perform your analyses and create your figures, why not use the "one ring to rule them all"?

 Many visualizations can be created using the `plot()` function, so we'll begin our introduction using that function.
 As you'll soon see, the `plot()` function accepts many arguments, as there are many ways to customize a plot.
-Many of the other visualiation tools in R accept similar arguments.
+Many of the other visualization tools in R accept similar arguments.
 So, if `plot()` accepts an argument, there is a fair chance another function will accept it as well.

 ### Scatter & Line Plots
 If you have two vectors representing pairs of observations, you can plot them against one another in a scatter plot using the `plot()` function.
 Let's demonstrate this by plotting the SAT Verbal and SAT Quantitative scores from the `sat.act` dataset against one another.